mattbcurrie/hello-world/README.md

 # hello-world

-I'm matt and I want to learn to make vide games!
+I'm matt and I want to learn to make video games!